School monitor for sex abuse claims quits, cites retaliation

 CONCORD, N.H.
-(AP) — A monitor appointed to oversee the handling of sexual abuse claims at St. Paul’s School in Concord has resigned, accusing campus officials of thwarting his efforts.
+(AP) — A monitor appointed to oversee the handling of sexual abuse claims at St. Paul’s School in New Hampshire has resigned, accusing campus officials of thwarting his efforts.

-Jeffrey Maher was appointed as the school’s independent compliance overseer last year as part of an agreement with the attorney general’s office that subjected the school to up to five years of government oversight in lieu of criminal charges.
+Jeffrey Maher was appointed as the school’s independent compliance overseer last year as part of an agreement with the attorney general’s office that subjected the school in Concord to up to five years of government oversight in lieu of criminal charges.
 The 2018 agreement followed an investigation that found credible evidence of abuse involving 20 former faculty members over several decades.

 Maher, a former college safety director and police captain, resigned Monday, citing what he called “an intolerable working environment.”
 He said school leadership questioned many conditions of the agreement, discouraged investigations that could have legal impacts and tried to limit his access to information.
 He said an administrator publicly berated him and that he was retaliated against for trying to do his job.